wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_getmemoryinfo.md

 ---
-title: btc:getmemoryinfo \[POST\]
+title: btc:getmemoryinfo - Bitcoin
-description: Returns an object containing information about memory usage.
+description: Example code for the btc:getmemoryinfo json-rpc method. Сomplete guide on how to use btc:getmemoryinfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters